""

 Prior Coursework

-With program approval, students in the Ph.D. program are allowed to count no more than 19 credits of graduate coursework from other institutions.
+With program approval, students in the PhD program are allowed to transfer no more than 19 credits of graduate coursework from other institutions.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

-No more than 7 credits from a UW–Madison undergraduate degree are allowed to count toward the degree.
+No more than 7 credits from an undergraduate degree are allowed to transfer.
+Coursework must be at a graduate level and must request program approval.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 1. Good standing (progressing according to standards; any funding guarantee remains in place).